Topological generation of simple algebraic groups: Proof of Theorem

+Note that $X$ is the union of $X_{{\rm par}}$, the complement of $X_H$ and the subsets $Y_J$, where $J$ runs over a set of conjugacy class representatives of the $G$-irreducible subgroups of $H$, so the irreducibility of $X$ implies that $X=\bar{Y}_J$ for some $J$.
+If $J < H$ then the inclusion $Y_J \subseteq X_J$ implies that $X_J$ is dense in $X$, but this contradicts the minimality of $H$.
+Therefore, $J = H$ and we deduce that $Y_H$ is a generic subset of $X$ (indeed, each $x \not\in Y_H$ is contained in one of $X_{\rm par}$, the complement of $X_H$, or in one of countably many subsets $\bar{X}_L$, where each $L$ is a proper $G$-irreducible subgroup of $H$).

+To complete the proof for $k$ uncountable, we show that $H$ is unique up to conjugacy in $G$.
+If $L$ is a $G$-irreducible subgroup satisfying (a) and (b) in (iii), then $Y_L$ is generic and therefore intersects the open subvariety $X_H$, which in turn implies that $L$ is conjugate to a subgroup of $H$.
+Then by the minimality of $H$, we conclude that $L$ is conjugate to $H$, as required.

-Finally, let us assume $k$ is countable and let $k'$ be an uncountable field extension containing $k$.
-Note that (iii)(b) is a statement that can be checked over an uncountable field, so it only remains to prove (iii)(a).
-As noted above, there is a unique $j$ such that $X_j(k')$ contains a nonempty open subset of $X(k')$.
-Since $H_j$ is defined over the algebraic closure of the prime field $k_0$, we conclude that (iii)(a) holds (over $k$, and also over any algebraically closed field containing $k$). \end{proof}
+Finally, let us assume $k$ is countable and let $k'/k$ be any uncountable algebraically closed field extension.
+Then as above, there is a unique (up to conjugacy) proper $G(k')$-irreducible subgroup $H$ of $G(k')$ such that $X'_{H}$ is open in $X'$, where $X' = X(k')$.
+The complement of this open subset is thus a proper closed subset of $X'$.
+Since $H$ is defined over $k$, it follows that the complement of $X_H$ in $X$ is a proper closed subset, so $X_H$ is open and dense in $X$.
+The result follows. \end{proof}

 \begin{rem} Consider the conclusion in part (ii) of Theorem \ref{t:generic} and let $P_1, \ldots, P_m$ be representatives of the conjugacy classes of proper parabolic subgroups of $G$.
 If (ii) holds, then $X = \bigcup_{i}X_{P_i} = \bigcup_{i} \bar{X}_{P_i}$ and thus $X = \bar{X}_{P}$ for some proper parabolic subgroup $P$.
 But $X_P$ is closed by Lemma \ref{l:parabolic}, so $X = X_P$ and we conclude that each $G(x)$ is contained in a conjugate of a fixed proper parabolic subgroup. \end{rem}